mymikemiller/videate/credits/README.md

 page when clicking the login link (likely after a `dfx start --clean`), re-deploy the Internet Identity canister by following the instructions above.

+If you get a page asking you to enter in a canisterID, try changing "127.0.0.1" to "localhost" or "0.0.0.0"

 ### Rebuild canisters

 After making changes to canisters, perform the following.
 This will preserve the state of any variables marked `stable`.